Small Transmitting Loop Project

 For the loop itself, I chose 5/8" soft copper tubing.
 This is the type you might use to feed refrigerant to an air conditioner.
 It is often sold as "refrigeration tubing."
 The small-loop theory says that larger bore tubing makes the antenna more efficient, but 5/8" seems to be a nice compromise size, and is still in the "cheaper" grade of tubing.
 Price starts to climb rapidly as you increase the tubing size, and again, I was just trying to prove the theory.

 - Conveniently, 1" PVC pipe fits very nicely within 1-1/4" PVC pipe.
 If you cement the two together, one inside the other, the strength and rigidity of the mast increases substantially.
-Most of the loops shown here use this arrangement in at least some part of the mast and/or support.
+Most of the loops shown here use this arrangement in at least some part of the support structure.

 - When using the threaded connectors, it is very wise to apply a small amount (or not-so-small amount) of dielectric (silicone) grease to the threads before trying to mate them.
 Remember, this is plumbing pipe, and the various connectors are not meant to be disassembled repeatedly.
 They are meant to glue together and stay glued for decades.
 The threaded connectors I used had a slight taper, which means they were also meant to thread together tightly, and stay that way.
 Without some kind of lubricant to prevent this, I would eventually need some large wrenches to twist them back apart.